 The table above shows that when the generator is not present, the DNO makes a higher profit based on the additional assets.
 This means that under the receipts and expenditure method, the network rates bill for the DNO will be higher where the generator is not present.

-The example above is simplistic and some Working Group members highlighted that there are additional complexities to how revenues and costs are determined such as dird factors for TOTEX expenditure and other incentive schemes.
+The example above is simplistic and some Working Group members highlighted that there are additional complexities to how revenues and costs are determined such as sharing factors for TOTEX expenditure and other incentive schemes.
 The Working Group member who provided the example, highlighted that regardless of these additional factors the underlying driver of the profitability of a network company is the assets in place.

 The Working Group recognised that any savings relating to network rates would be greater where there is a greater likelihood of this reinforcement occurring.
 Consequently, the proposed solution to apply the indirect charging rate to generation credits would intuitively increase credits more where assets are close to reinforcement and have a small impact where there is lots of spare capacity and potentially zero in generator dominated areas.
+Compared to the counterfactual, an increase in demand in an area leading to an investment in the network and therefore higher network rates, embedded generators could result in less investment and thus lower network rates than would otherwise have been seen.

 This approach is also supported by a significant number of respondents to the first consultation who supported Option 1 – amending the calculation for Charge 1 in preference to Option 2 – NUF.
-The Working Group agreed to progress Option 1 which ensures an element of protection in terms of applying generation credits to exporting GSPs, whereas the NUF approach does not
+The Working Group agreed to progress Option 1 which ensures an element of protection in terms of applying generation credits to exporting GSPs, whereas the NUF approach does not.